canmom/canmom.github.io/_posts/physics/2018-03-25-how-does-electromagnetism-give-rise-to-light.md

 {% include hidden.html content=solution1 id="solution1" title="Solution" %}

-## Differential equations with wave solutions
+## Differential equations

 When we describe the universe, we try to do so in a way that is *local*, dealing with the values of a quantity and its differentials only at a particular point at a time.
 This naturally connects to an area of maths called differential equations.

-A natural question, then, is what kind of differential equations have wave solutions.
+A natural question, then, is what kind of differential equations have wave solutions?

-You may be familiar with first-order ordinary differential equations of one variable such as

-$$\df{f}{t}=\lambda f$$

-which lead to exponentially growing or decaying solutions.
-Similarly second-order ordinary differential equations of one variable such as

-$$\frac{\dif^2 f}{\dif t^2} = - \omega^2 f$$

-give rise to sinusoidal solutions (or equivalently, complex exponentials).
+For simple systems, with only a couple of variables, we can describe their behaviour with an ordinary differential equation such as the simple harmonic oscillator equation

+$$\df{^2f}{t^2}=-\omega^2 t$$

-Because we're now dealing with functions of two or more variables, we are going to need a partial differential equation instead.
+However, because we're now dealing with functions of two or more variables, we are going to need a partial differential equation instead.

+## The wave equation

 The [simplest wave equation](https://brilliant.org/wiki/wave-equation/) - generally just called 'the wave equation' - looks like this: